 You could possibly learn eavesdropping at the office, but it isn’t necessary.
 You just have to check out someone’s Facebook page to find out what’s going on.

 Kids today learn valuable skills from their phones and apps.
 My survivor skills were honed with nothing but my brain, which I blatantly used before there was a Swiss Army cell phone.
 This new survivor phone is loaded with a knife app, a fork app, and a spoon app.
 I can download many tool apps to this phone should I ever be featured on a survivor show.
 One of the first apps I’ll download is a clothing app.
 I refuse to go into any jungle naked.

 Survival tools were necessary in one of the toughest locations ever devised to break a human being down to the essentials: The middle-class suburban home.

 The media never has anything good to say about this place.
-They consider it highly boring.
+They consider it suffocating and boring.
 Kids aren’t poor or rich, overly privileged, nor deprived.
 The streets are safe and clean, and the neighbors don’t generally shoot you.

 All of this was accurate in describing my growing up years.
 That’s why I never discovered a cure for cancer.
 I was happy to just bask in the glow that came from being the ‘good child’ who never gave my parents any trouble.